peterhoward42/qt-layout-gen/docs/user_manual.md

 ## Getting Started

 ### Prerequisites
-This manual assumes that you know the basics of PyQt or PySide, and have previously created layouts either using *QtDesigner* or by coding them programmatically.
+This manual assumes that you know the basics of PySide, and have previously created layouts either using *QtDesigner* or by coding them programmatically.

-The *qtlayoutbuilder* package is of course dependent on you already having a viable *PyQt* or *PySide* development environment.
+The *qtlayoutbuilder* package is of course dependent on you already having a viable *PySide* development environment.

 ### Installation